varuncraghavendra/ardupilot-wines/README.md

 A small Python project for flying an ArduPilot-based drone through a search pattern that progressively shrinks the search area using a **bisection algorithm**.

-The idea is simple: the drone samples a few points, compares the signal quality at those points, keeps the more promising region, and repeats until the area becomes small enough.
-In this repository, the "signal" is currently modeled with a **fake radio / simulated RSRP** function, so the code is best understood as a mission-logic prototype that can later be connected to a real measurement source.

 ## What is in this repo?